canonical/nginx-ingress-integrator-operator/README.md

 ## Get started

-Refer to the [Nginx tutorial](https://charmhub.io/nginx-ingress-integrator/docs/getting-started) for more details on getting started.
+Refer to the [tutorial](https://charmhub.io/nginx-ingress-integrator/docs/getting-started) for more details on getting started.

 ### Basic operations